google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 price > 70 and weight < 5
 ```

-You can do similar things with Pandas boolean indexes; however, you can't use
+You can do similar things with Pandas boolean indices; however, you can't use
 the standard `and`, `or`, and `not` operators.
 Instead you must use the more
 terse `&`, `|`, and `~`.

 You might recognize these as the bitwise boolean operators.
 Pandas has
-overridden these operators to be logical boolean operators for boolean indexes.
+overridden these operators to be logical boolean operators for boolean indices.
 -->

 ---